 This study is not the first to link changes in gut bacteria to dementia, but scientists are still debating exactly how gut bacteria influence the brain.

 Dementia is a huge concern.
 Currently, Alzheimer’s — the most common form of dementia — affects an estimated 5.7 million people in the United States.
-Worldwide, the figure is around 47 million, and it is predicted to rise to 75 million by 2030.
+Worldwide, the figure is around

 As the U.S. population’s average lifespan slowly extends, dementia is likely to increase in step.
 As yet, there is no cure, so researchers are focused on understanding the processes behind the disease.